Moltex Energy’s stable salt reactor that burns existing nuclear waste selected to receive funding through US DOE

 Director of Communications

-Moltex Energy is one of two companies that NB Power has selected to explore building Small Modular Reactors (SMRs) in New Brunswick.
+Moltex Energy is one of two companies that NB Power has selected to explore building Small Modular Reactors (SMRs) in New Brunswick, Canada.
 Moltex has developed a first-of-its-kind technology to build a better nuclear reactor that will safely, cleanly and economically solve global energy issues and power the planet in the 21st century.
 The workforce, along with the existing nuclear generating station and a supportive government, make New Brunswick an ideal location to build this technology.